freetonik/Quantum-Computing-For-Software-Engineers/manuscript/book.md

 Digital control electronics (an Arbitrary Waveform Generator, or AWG) can't directly produce a 5 GHz signal.
 Instead, they use a standard radio-frequency technique called IQ modulation.
 The AWG generates two much slower "baseband" signals, called I (In-phase) and Q (Quadrature).
 In a pulse-level programming environment, a "pulse" is ultimately defined as two arrays of numbers: the I samples and the Q samples.

-### Pulse schedules

 When you drop to the pulse level, you are no longer building a QuantumCircuit.
 Instead, you are building a sequence of pulses.
 In IQM's lingo it's called a `Schedule`.
 Think of a Schedule as a timeline or a music sequencer.
 You don't just say "do this, then that."
-You say "at time $t=0$, do pulse_A on channel_1" and "at time $t=30\text{ns}$, do pulse_B on channel_2."
+You say "at time `t=0`$, do pulse_A on channel_1" and "at time `t=30\text{ns}`$, do pulse_B on channel_2."

 {pagebreak}